do412/frontend-basics/html/projects/landing-page.md

 # Product Landing Page
-This project idea is landing page for a product, So it could consist of one webpage contains 3 or more sections linked with the bookmark links laid on the navbar.
+This project idea is landing page for a product, so it could consist of one webpage contains 3 or more sections linked with the bookmark links laid on the navbar.

 ## Specs
-The website must meet the specs below
+The website must meet these specs ⬇️

 ### Mandatory
 - user-friendly UI
-- HTML5 Layout & containers
 - full-organized Folder Structure
+- best practice for Comments, Syntax, Structures & naming Convensions
-- Semantics & Text Formatting
+- HTML5 Layout, containers, Semantics & Text Formatting
-- Links (bookmarks + external pages + downloads / contacts)
+- Links (bookmarks, external pages & contacts)
-- Comparison Tables
-- Features Lists
+- Comparison Tables & Features Lists
-- Responsive multi-media (embedded video / map + images)
+- Responsive multi-media (embedded video, maps & images)
 - Forms (may be for feedback / requesting the product)
-- Comments in best practice

 ### Optional
 - Metadata
 - CSS & icons
+- some scripts
-- more than color of the same product previewed using image map element
+- more than one color / style for the same product previewed using image map element
+- Deploy on GitHub